 Even though antifungal foods are the most natural method to consume antifungals, it is tough to determine precisely how active the compound you are receiving.
 Antifungal supplements will make up for the dosage you’re missing from food.
 When you opt for supplements, you also have a wider array of options to choose from than if you were getting your nutrients solely from food.
 Not to mention, you can rotate your antifungal supplements to avoid antifungal resistance.

-Antifungal Supplements List
+Supplements List for Fungal Infections

 Not only is it effective when used internally, but it can also be applied topically to help treat skin infections thanks to its antimicrobial properties.